c-conboy/JavaScript3DEngine/README.md

 # JavaScript3DEngine

-Developing a simple 3d Engine to render 3d shapes in an HTML canvas using javascript.
-Goal is to be able to render 2D projection of various 3D shapes and be able to interact with them.
+This project is intended to explore the application of Academic Math Theory to Game & 3D Web Design.

-The reason I'm developing this is because of its potential applications for game design, 3D web design and because it's cool to apply math theory I've learned in school
+Specifically, by creating a simple 3D Engine that will

-Tesseract Branch is a 4D to 2D projection of a rotating hypercube (Still needs To be cleaned up)
+render 3D shapes in an HTML canvas using javascript render 2D projection of various 3D shapes provide mechanisms for user interaction with the shapes Tesseract Branch is a 4D to 2D projection of a rotating hypercube (Work in Progress)